mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

       ```

 ### Exception handling
-* Handling inbound exceptions
-    * If an exception is thrown during processing of an inbound event, it will start to flow through the
+* if an exception is thrown during processing of an inbound event, it will start to flow through the ChannelPipeline
-    ChannelPipeline starting at the point in the ChannelInboundHandler where it was triggered
+starting at the point in the ChannelInboundHandler where it was triggered
-    * To handle such an inbound exception, you need to override the following method in your ChannelInboundHandler
-    implementation
-        ```
-        public void exceptionCaught(
-        ChannelHandlerContext ctx, Throwable cause) throws Exception
-        ```
-        example
-        ```
-        public class InboundExceptionHandler extends ChannelInboundHandlerAdapter {
-          @Override
-          public void exceptionCaught(ChannelHandlerContext ctx, Throwable cause) {
+* `ChannelInboundHandler.exceptionCaught(ChannelHandlerContext ctx, Throwable cause)`
-              cause.printStackTrace();
-              ctx.close();
-          }
-        }
-        ```
-    * ChannelInboundHandler that implements the preceding logic is usually placed last in the ChannelPipeline
-    (exception will continue to flow in the inbound direction)
-    * If you don’t implement any handling for inbound exceptions (or don’t consume the exception), Netty will log the
-    fact that the exception wasn’t handled
-    * summarize
-      * The default implementation of ChannelHandler.exceptionCaught() forwards the current exception to the next
-      handler in the pipeline.
+    * default implementation forwards the current exception to the next handler in the pipeline
-      * If an exception reaches the end of the pipeline, it’s logged as unhandled.
+    * if an exception reaches the end of the pipeline, it’s logged as unhandled.
-      * To define custom handling, you override exceptionCaught().
-It’s then your decision whether to propagate the
-      exception beyond that point.

 * Handling outbound exceptions
     * The options for handling normal completion and exceptions in outbound operations are based on the following
     notification mechanisms: